 Before investing in an apartment or house to let out to tenants, think very carefully about whether the investment is right for you.
 Property prices can go down as well as up and if you end up with a significant void period between tenants your investment property could end up costing you a lot of money.

-The author of this post, Wei Wong, is an avid blogger who often writes for Jason Property, a company providing flats on rent in Shanghai.
-Her hobbies include cooking and baking.
-Log on to jasonproperty.com/ to know more about her work.
+The author of this post, Wei Wong, is an avid blogger who often writes about Orlando Realty, a company providing homes in Orlando, FL.